-"The 3 three-dimensional textile reliefs with an integrated acoustics solution complement both art, architecture, and the interaction of the gallery space."
+"The three-dimensional textile reliefs with an integrated acoustic solution complement the art, architecture, and the interaction within the gallery space."

-"The acoustic panels reduces 99% of the sound that hits the surface."
+“The acoustic panels reduce 99% of the sound that hits the surface."

 Credits